InserirAquiNome/crypto/full_node.md

 So I can copy that blockchain to my RPi3 and just wait it to sync a few blocks that were mined while I was copying the files over my LAN network.

 If you are thinking that downloading and verifying a full blockchain even in a x64 hardware take to long for you.
 I am sorry but you have to do that.
-You can't get a trusted source for a blockchain behind you own blockchain.
+You can't get a trusted source for a blockchain besides your own blockchain.
 If you already have one it's great because in that way you can copy to anther computers controlled by you and only you.

 Bitcoin is trust less system!
 We don't trust anyone and we verify everything.
 And the ability of anyone verifying their own blockchain is the key of the success of bitcoin, the decentralization.
 A full P2P decentralized network that no one controls and that no one can shutdown.